sta/websocket-sharp/README.md

 In addition, if you override the `OnOpen`, `OnError` and `OnClose` methods, each of them is bound to each server side event of `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose`.

+The `WebSocketService.Send` method sends a data to the client of the current session to the WebSocket service.

+The `WebSocketService.Sessions` (its type is `WebSocketSharp.Server.WebSocketSessionManager`) property provides some functions for the sessions to the WebSocket service.

+The `WebSocketService.Sessions.Broadcast` method sends a data to all client of the WebSocket service.

 #### Step 3 ####

 Creating an instance of the `WebSocketServer` class.